wistia/wistia-open-docs/_posts/video-seo.md

 ### It's been several days, when can I expect to see my video ranked in SERPs?

-This is a good question.
+It can take up to 2 weeks for Google to index new content.

 Because Google can be a bit of a black box, it's not possible to determine exactly when new content will be indexed for video results.
 In our experience, a waiting period of **10 - 15 days** is not uncommon.